mcp292/INF502/Assignment1.md

 # HW 1
 #### Michael Partridge

 Hey Igor!
 I've been playing with [Asciidoctor](https://asciidoctor.org/) lately.
 GitHub supports it.
 I'm not sure any of the features are useful for this task, but it's been awesome use to create pdfs.
 I've even been using it for really simple slide shows.
 All through emacs!
 No more dragging, aligning, changing font sizes.
 The [Quick Reference](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) shows the syntax or you can compare this file to the [adoc version]() I made.
+It really is too much for this task, but think about typing all your documents in markup, that's what Asciidoctor allows.
 I've really been geeking out over it lately!
 Back to the HW!

 # FIX LINK